- A. Moving resource blocks within the same Terraform state, for example to a child module.

 We declare the hooks in a configuration file.

-We also automate the “clear output cells” step mentioned above using nbstripout
+We also automate the “clear output cells” step mentioned above using nbstripout.

-for syncing notebooks and their script version looks like this:
+My .pre-commit-config.yaml for syncing notebooks and their script version looks like this:

 repos: